cetyler/log_to_db/ROADMAP.md

 ## Release 0.2.0

-* Test coverage for PostgreSQL.
+* Test coverage for DuckDB.
+* Test with Python versions 3.11, 3.12 and 3.13.

 ## Release 0.3.0